 - Average Daily Traffic (ADT) The greater the traffic volume, the greater the expected number of crashes.
-The relationship is non-linear for total crashes and for sub-segments of crash types. - These differences reflect the design characteristics, access control, and presence of intersections. - Segments versus Intersections: Crash risk, including the relationship of traffic volume to crashes, varies for road segments versus intersections. - these features varies by facility type. - Land Use: The influence of land use on crashes primarily relates to land uses that produce more pedestrian trips.
+The relationship is non-linear for total crashes and for sub-segments of crash types. - Facility Types: Freeways experience different safety risk profiles than two-lane rural highways, or multilane arterials.
+These differences reflect the design characteristics, access control, and presence of intersections. - Segments versus Intersections: Crash risk, including the relationship of traffic volume to crashes, varies for road segments versus intersections. - Geometric Design Features: The effect of cross section elements (lanes, shoulders, and medians), cross section dimensions, alignment features, and access control influence the frequency and severity of crashes.
+The influence of these features varies by facility type. - Land Use: The influence of land use on crashes primarily relates to land uses that produce more pedestrian trips.
 Crashes involving pedestrians (and bicyclists) tend to be severe (producing an injury or fatality).